 Without much thinking, I would say that I love the wonderful weather here.
 It is always so beautifully warm and bright.
 It did not take me much time to feel at home in Australia, mainly due to its liveliness and its multiculturalism.
 It was very easy for me to make friends as people were approachable, warm and welcoming.

-While enrolled at UQ, have you undertaken an internship, volunteering position or industry placement?
+While enrolled at UQ, did you undertake an internship, volunteering position or industry placement?

-I have been volunteering at the Centre of Integrative Legume Research at UQ for a year now.
+I volunteered at the Centre of Integrative Legume Research at UQ.
 The research revolves around legumes, bacteria and the process of nodulation.

-I have been working as a laboratory volunteer and this experience has not only helped me develop my lab skills and my knowledge, but it has also been an indirect aid in my studies.
-The people for whom I work in the lab have been so friendly and encouraging to bring the best out of me.
+This experience has not only helped me develop my lab skills and my knowledge, but it has also been an indirect aid in my studies.
+The people I work with in the lab have been so friendly and encouraging to bring the best out of me.
+UQ does provide such wonderful opportunities to its students.